minaminao/algorithms/README.md

 # Algorithms and Data Structures
-Implementations of algorithms and data structures, code snippets, etc.
+Implementations of algorithms and data structures, code snippets, etc. These algorithms and data structures can be used for everyday programming and competitive programming.

 If you getting the message "Sorry, something went wrong.
 Reload?" when viewing a Jupyter notebook, try to see [nbviewer](https://nbviewer.jupyter.org/github/minaminao/algorithms/tree/master/).

-## Combinatorics / 組合せ数学
+## Combinatorics
 - [Combinatorics](Combinatorics/Combinatorics.cpp)
 - [Factorial](Combinatorics/Factorial.cpp)
 - [Inclusion–Exclusion Principle](Combinatorics/InclusionExclusionPrinciple.cpp)